Anthony Raneri: Personal life

-In late 2015, upon returning to the United States from Bayside's European Tour, Raneri and his wife divorced, whereby each would retain some custody of their daughter.
+Raneri married his first wife on February 3, 2007; they later divorced.
+In October 2013, he and his second wife, Mia Graffam, welcomed a child.
+In late 2015, upon returning to the United States from Bayside's European Tour, Raneri and Graffam divorced, whereby each would retain some custody of their daughter.
 While he was going through this process he lived in a motel in Franklin, Tennessee, unable to return to his native New York, due to his daughter's proximity to the Nashville area, he was essentially stuck in Franklin.
-Lyrics for Bayside's seventh album Vacancy were mostly penned by Raneri while he lived alone in a motel.
+Lyrics for Bayside's seventh album were mostly penned by Raneri while he lived alone in a motel.
 The album would later get the name Vacancy with the front cover showing a picture of the motel Raneri stayed in.
+He has since married a third time.
+The couple welcomed a daughter in January 2024.